 David Haigh is your tutor / guide and will be with you for the duration of the holiday to inform and answer your questions.

 GARDENS TO VISIT

-John and Francis Davenport have created a garden with year round interest.
-Approximately half an acre in size the garden runs all round the house and includes two small ponds, woodland plant areas and a gravel garden at the front.
+John and Frances Davenport have created a magical garden with year round interest.
+Approximately half an acre in size, the garden runs all round the house and includes two small ponds, woodland plant areas and a gravel garden at the front.
 Frances is a very talented artist and John creates beautiful pottery.
 Both paintings and pottery will be an added attraction when we visit this garden.